hotosm/osm-fieldwork/README.md

 in humanitarian data collection, as it provides a collection of pre-designed forms that are optimized for efficient mapper data flow and tag completeness/correctness.
-By using the XLSForm Library with ODKConvert, you can streamline your data collection process and ensure the quality of your data.
+By using the XLSForm Library with Osm-Fieldwork, you can streamline your data collection process and ensure the quality of your data.

-ODKConvert is a powerful tool for processing data collection from OpenDataKit into OpenStreetMap format.
-By following the best practices outlined in this documentation and using the utility programs included with ODKConvert, you can streamline your data collection process and ensure the quality of your converted data.
-If you have any questions or issues with ODKConvert, please consult the project's documentation or seek support from the project's community.
+Osm-Fieldwork is a powerful tool for processing data collection from OpenDataKit into OpenStreetMap format.
+By following the best practices outlined in this documentation and using the utility programs included with Osm-Fieldwork, you can streamline your data collection process and ensure the quality of your converted data.
+If you have any questions or issues with osm-fieldwork, please consult the project's documentation or seek support from the project's community.